 486 Project Description MSEC Biological Assessment Water Supply/Pipeline Water for the Project would be provided to the Project by the Tribe from an existing well located in Section 15 about 5.4 miles northeast of the SPGF site.
-It would be delivered to the SPGF site via a water pipeline.
-The pipeline would originate at the well and would follow existing roads and ROWs from the well to the SPGF site.
+The water would be delivered to the SPGF site via a water pipeline.
+The pipeline would originate at the existing well and would follow existing roads and ROWs from the existing well to the SPGF site.
 Figure 2 shows the proposed location of the water pipeline.
 The water pipeline would be 8 to 12 inches in diameter and would be buried below the ground surface.
 Water Treatment The water used by the Project will require onsite treatment.
 The treatment requirements vary according to the quality required for each of the following uses.
 Raw water would be treated prior to feeding to the circulating water system to increase the cycles of concentration at the cooling tower, minimizing water consumption and reducing the size of the evaporation ponds (described further below).
 The raw water treatment system may consist of various components including multimedia filters, strong acid cation exchangers, interstage degasifier and strong base anion exchangers.
 The water treatment system components will be specified during the detailed engineering of the Project.
 To facilitate dust and contaminant removal from the solar field, demineralized water is used to clean the solar mirrors on a periodic basis, determined by the reflectivity monitoring program.
-This operation is generally done at night and involves a water truck spraying the mirrors in a drive-by fashion.
+This operation is generally done at night and involves a water truck spraying the solar mirrors in a drive-by fashion.
 Demineralized water for mirror washing is generated by the steam cycle makeup water treatment system.
 Wastewater Management The Project will generate wastewater streams including neutralized wastewater from the ion exchange pretreatment system.
 Process wastewater will be piped to lined, evaporation ponds that will be located within the fenced SPGF site.
-The ponds will be sized to retain all solids generated during the life of the Project.
-However, if required for maintenance, dewatered residues from the ponds will be sent to an appropriate offsite landfill as non-hazardous waste.
-Evaporation ponds covering approximately 5 acres are planned to allow plant operations to continue in event that a pond needs to be taken out of service.
-The ponds would be located entirely within the fenceline of the SPGF.
+The evaporation ponds will be sized to retain all solids generated during the life of the Project.
+However, if required for maintenance, dewatered residues from the evaporation ponds will be sent to an appropriate offsite landfill as non-hazardous waste.
+Evaporation ponds covering approximately 5 acres are planned to allow plant operations to continue in event that an evaporation pond needs to be taken out of service.
+The evaporation ponds would be located entirely within the fenceline of the SPGF.
 The evaporation ponds will be designed to meet the Best Available Demonstrated Control Technology (BADCT) to minimize the amount of discharge and to provide best management and control of the discharge.
-To eliminate avian and bat use of the evaporation ponds, the ponds would be covered with bird proof netting.
+To eliminate avian and bat use of the evaporation ponds, the evaporation ponds would be covered with bird proof netting.
 2.2.1.2 Project Support Systems The following project support systems would be developed for the Project and would be located entirely within the SPGF.
 Site Substation A substation with medium voltage (12.5-kV or 34.5-kV) to high voltage (230-kV/500-kV) step-up transformer(s) with mineral oil, breakers, buswork, protective relaying, supervisory control and data acquisition (SCADA), and associated substation equipment would be located within the SPGF.
 The substation will be fenced for safety per codes and one or more structures may be outside the fence for 8|Page